fatcatdog/springBlog/README.md

 -Run project as SpringBoot project however you like

 -This project's sql will crash with nullpointer errors if there is not one item created in database to start.
-So, via your sql tool (mysql workbench, Oracle SqlDeveloper, whatever tool you prefer) insert a user (with a pre-bcrypted password), blog, comment,upvote, and wordinblog with the appropriate values.
+So, via your sql tool (mysql workbench, Oracle SqlDeveloper, whatever tool you prefer) insert a user (with a pre-bcrypted password), blog, comment, upvote, and wordinblog with the appropriate values.
+(I plan on adjusting SQL scripts in future so people don't have to do this)

 ### Things that are still being worked on: